Voodoo-Token/VoodooBank/README.md

    - Confirm the lock transaction and pay the small PulseChain gas fee.

 8. **Monitor Your Deposit:**
-   - View your active locks and accrued rewards directly in the dApp.
+   - View your active locks and accrued rewards directly in the application.

 9. **Claim After Maturity:**
-   - When your lock period ends, return to the dApp to claim your original VDO plus rewards.
+   - When your lock period ends, return to the application to claim your original VDO plus rewards.

 ## Integration in the Ecosystem